Skip to Main Content

 • punctuation and abbreviations

-• headings
+• section headings

-• tables and figure
+• tables and figures

 APA manuals